Fberbari/AAQuad-Evolution/README.md

 ## License

-This project is under the GNU General Public License v3.0
+This project is under the MIT license.

 ## Acknowledgements